KhartesViewer/khartes/README.md

 In order to perform at interactive speeds, khartes works with data volumes (3D volumes of data) rather than individual TIFF files.
+To facilitate this,
-Khartes provides an interface to convert a set of TIFF files into a data volume.
+khartes provides an interface to a data volume from a set of TIFF files.
-This conversion process
-assumes that the TIFF files are already somewhere in your filesystem;
+It is assumed that the TIFF files are located somewhere in your filesystem;
 khartes does not download TIFF files over the internet.

-The `File / Create volume from TIFF files...` menu item brings up a dialog box where you can specify which TIFF files you want to include in your data volume, as well as the x and y ranges of the pixels within each TIFF file that you want to include.
-A status bar at the bottom of the dialog box shows how large the resulting data volume will be, in gigabytes.  **Be aware that every time you run khartes, the entire
+The `File / Create volume from TIFF files...` menu item brings up a dialog box where you can specify the TIFF files you want to include in your data volume, as well as the x and y ranges of the pixels within the TIFF images.
+A status bar at the bottom of
+the dialog box shows how large the resulting data volume will be, in gigabytes.  **Be aware that every time you run khartes, the entire